bitfocus/companion-module-aja-kipro/HELP.md

 ### Configuration
 * Enter the IP Address of the KiPro.
 * Enter the password for the KiPro.
 If authentication is not used leave blank.
+* Enable or disable polling of the KiPro for feedback items
+* Select a rate to poll the KiPro

 ### To use the module
 Add an action to a button and choose the action you wish to use.